 Combustion ion chromatography

 Combustion ion chromatography (CIC) is a separation and analysis technique used to detect and characterize ions of certain elements, including halogens and sulfur.
-The method finds applications in contaminant detection and compliance testing in multiple industries.
+CIC finds applications in contaminant detection and compliance testing in multiple industries.

 What is CIC used for?

 Perhaps the most notable application of CIC is total organic fluorine (TOF) analysis.
-TOF testing is performed to estimate the presence of fluorine-containing compounds, which in turn can be indirectly used to indicate the prevalence of per- and polyfluoroalkyl substances (PFAS), contaminants known for their toxicity and persistence.
+TOF testing is performed to estimate the presence of fluorine-containing compounds, which in turn can be used as an indirect indication of the prevalence of per- and polyfluoroalkyl substances (PFAS), contaminants known for their toxicity and persistence.

 How does combustion ion chromatography work?